cohure/CoHuRe/content/cfp.md

 **Revised, camera-ready papers should be uploaded to Dropbox.
 Please upload a PDF, the LaTeX source files as well as your cover letter using the following link: http://bit.ly/CHR_submission Please mention your paper id in the file name.** If you have any questions concerning the submission, please let us know.

-Accepted papers will be published in the [CEUR workshop proceedings](http://ceur-ws.org/).
+Accepted papers will be submitted for publication in the [CEUR workshop proceedings](http://ceur-ws.org/).

 ### Program Committee